 - How to create a room with negative pressure at dental offices?
 Watch this video

 - How to handle aerosols without rooms with negative pressure at dental offices?

 - Clean Air Project

-We have biological dentists on our team.
-A biological dentist takes extra precautions on creating a safe environment for teams and patients to guard them against common pathogens in dentistry.
+Our Lincoln dentists take extra precautions to ensure a safe environment for their teams and patients to help guard them against common pathogens in dentistry.